-The Conway Center fields the annual Family Business Forecast to gauge the economic climate – including employment and related challenges – among family businesses in the region.
+The Conway Center’s eighth annual Family Business Forecast has found that two-thirds (66.2%) of family businesses surveyed plan to increase hiring in 2019, similar to last year.
+The Conway Center fields the annual forecast to gauge the economic climate – including employment and related challenges – among family businesses in the region.

-“Family businesses continue to grow their businesses in Central Ohio, evidenced by the number planning to add jobs in 2018,” said J. Richard Emens, President of the Conway Center for Family Business.
-“This continues a very positive hiring trend we’ve seen over the past six years, with more family businesses indicating they’ll hire.”
+“Family businesses continue to grow in Central Ohio, as evidenced by a strong majority expecting to add jobs in 2019,” said J. Richard Emens, President of the Conway Center for Family Business.
+“This continues a very positive hiring trend we’ve seen over the past seven years, with most family businesses indicating they’ll hire.”